defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/evm.md

 1. Node Discovery: Uses a kademlia-like protocol (UDP based) to find peers.
 Once discovered, a node's identity and capabilities are exchanged, so others know which subprotocols you support.
 2. Peer connections & devp2p RLPx: After discovery, nodes set up an encrypted TCP session using RLPx, with ephemeral key exchange.

-   They will do a handshake, exchanging a Hello —or _Status_— message.
-EIP-8 ensures that version mismatches or extra list elements do not break the handshake — older nodes can interoperate with newer devp2p versions.
+   They will do a handshake, exchanging a Hello, or _Status_, message.
+EIP-8 ensures that version mismatches or extra list elements do not break the handshake: older nodes can interoperate with newer devp2p versions.

    The handshake and subsequent devp2p messages are encoded in RLP (Recursive Length Prefix).
 Extra fields or new versions can be gracefully ignored if the node doesn't recognize them.